ryuichiueda/slides_marp/prob_robotics_2025/lesson2-2e.md

     - <span style="color:red">Bernoulli Distribution</span> (Example: (a))
         - Only two kinds of values
     - <span style="color:red">Uniform distribution</span> (e.g., (b))
-        - The probability is constant over a range of variables
+        - The probability is constant over the range of a variable

 ![bg right:40% 90%](./figs/prob_dist.png)